Fumonisin B1: Toxicity in laboratory animals

 Effects of feeding rats with FB1 for up to 90 days were usually nephrotoxicity.
 Between different strains of rats, sensitivity to FB1 varied.
 In the kidneys the main effect was apoptosis.
 Also tubular atrophy and regeneration as well as decreased kidney weight was reported.
 Histopathologic effects on rat liver were reported after both short- and long-term exposure.
 The main cause was apoptosis.

-Mice don’t seem to be very sensitive to nephrotoxic effects in comparison with rats.
+Mice do not seem to be very sensitive to nephrotoxic effects in comparison with rats.
 In mouse kidneys little histological changes were seen by high dose exposure.
 The liver was also the main target organ in mice.
 Pathology is similar as in rats, with apoptosis and hepatocellular hyperplasia.

 Fumonisin B1 is possibly embryotoxic if the dose is maternally toxic.
 A number of studies on genotoxicity indicated no mutagenetic effects.
 Although fumonisin could damage DNA directly by production of reactive oxygen species.

 Mouse embryos were exposed to FB1 and they showed inhibited sphingolipid synthesis and growth.
 It caused neural tube defects.
 Folic acid uptake was dramatically inhibited.
 Treatment after exposure with folic acid reduced neural tube defects by 50–65%.

 Tolerable daily intake

-The risks of fumonisin B1 have been evaluated by The World Health Organization’s International Programme on Chemical Safety and the Scientific Committee on Food of the European Commission.
-They determined a tolerable daily intake for FB1, FB2, FB3, alone or in combination of 2 µg/kg body weight.
+The risks of fumonisin B1 have been evaluated by The World Health Organization's International Programme on Chemical Safety and the Scientific Committee on Food of the European Commission.
+They determined a tolerable daily intake for FB1, FB2, FB3, alone or in combination of 2 μg/kg body weight.